By Hugh Edwards & Rob Bee

 Steinberg’s Nuendo & Ableton Live/Live Lite

-This is just a quick note to cover off Nuendo and Ableton Live.
-This article is aimed at looking at Voiceover Software and neither is really suitable for that use.
+This article is aimed at looking at Voiceover Software, and neither is really suitable for that use.

 Nuendo is Steinberg’s answer to Pro Tools HD and contains all the features of Cubase – and a lot more.
 But it’s designed for professional post-production and is overkill for Voice Artists – Cubase will do you just fine!